airbytehq/airbyte/docs/deploying-airbyte/infrastructure/aws.md

 # Amazon Web Services (AWS)

 Airbyte supports Amazon Web Services as a Cloud Provider.
 There are several ways that you can deploy Airbyte using AWS.
-You can use the AWS managed Kubernetes solution EKS, using `abctl` on an EC2 instance, or on a Kubernetes distrobution that has been deployed on EC2 instances.
+You can use the AWS managed Kubernetes solution EKS, using `abctl` on an EC2 instance, or on a Kubernetes distribution that has been deployed on EC2 instances.

 ## Policies